The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Expenditure on sales, advertising and marketing activities may include amounts which are disallowable in the business’ computation of trading profit.
+Expenditure on sales, advertising and marketing activities may include amounts which are disallowable for the purposes of calculating trading profits.
 This may be because the expenditure is:

-Expense accounts called sales, advertising, marketing, PR, etc should always be checked for disallowable items.
-Depending on the amounts involved, it may be appropriate to include a breakdown of expenditure with clear descriptions on the tax computation.
+Expense accounts that are described as sales, advertising, marketing, PR etc should always be analysed for disallowable items.
+Depending on the amounts involved, it may be appropriate to include a breakdown of expenditure with clear descriptions in the tax computation.
 This is particularly advisable if amounts fluctuate significantly from prior years, or if there is some other unusual event in the year which may prompt HMRC to open a compliance check.

-This guidance deals with the tax treatment of certain types of sales, marketing, advertising and other similar expenditure where there is HMRC guidance and / or relevant case law.
+This guidance note deals with the tax treatment of certain types of sales, marketing, advertising and other similar expenditure where there is HMRC guidance.

 Businesses may incur costs in respect of the initial launch or establishment of a new product or brand.
-The costs may be from a mixture of sources, ie the acquisition of a title in publishing, plus additional costs to develop and re-launch the brand.
-Alternatively, the costs of a brand new product may be built up entirely from scratch.
-These costs
+The costs may be from a mixture of sources, such as the acquisition of a title in publishing, plus additional costs to develop and relaunch the brand for exampl

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.